 Social Studies DC History This course will introduce scholars to the history and people of Washington DC, from its founding through the present.
 Major themes of the course will include the development of the neighborhoods of Washington DC and their significance in local, regional, and national events, the unique relationship between the local and national governments, the ways in which education and educational institutions have shaped Washington, DC, and the distinctive influence that African-American history and culture has had on Washington, DC.
-0.5 FALSE Social Studies AP Government This first-year college-level government course is designed to give scholars an analytical perspective on government and politics in the United States.
+None 0.5 FALSE Social Studies AP Government This first-year college-level government course is designed to give scholars an analytical perspective on government and politics in the United States.
 It will prepare scholars for college courses by making demands upon them equivalent to those made by a full-year introductory college course.
 This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It will also focus on the various institutions, groups, beliefs and ideas that constitute U.S. politics.
-Must have met the ment eligibility process 1 TRUE World Language Spanish I situations.
+Must have met the Advanced Placement eligibility process 1 TRUE World Language Spanish I Spanish I is a rigorous course that will prepare scholars to succeed in Spanish II and III and at the college level.
+Spanish I will also prepare scholars to interact with Spanish speakers in everyday situations.
 Scholars will acquire reading, writing, listening, and speaking skills through units centered around real life issues and themes.
-The course has a strong cultural focus and includes None for High School; ents were selected for sed on the following I 7th grade ELA course IAP assessment scores, essment performance.
-1 FALSE
+The course has a strong cultural focus and includes regular lessons on Spanish speaking cultures.
+None for High School; 8th grade students were selected for Spanish I based on the following criteria: overall 7th grade ELA course performance, MAP assessment scores, and course 1 FALSE assessment performance.
 World Language Spanish II Spanish II is the bridge between Spanish I and Spanish III.
 Spanish II scholars will review Spanish I material in addition to learning more complex grammatical topics and vocabulary to grow in the areas of reading, writing, listening, and speaking.
 Grammar topics will include the preterit, imperfect, present perfect, and future tenses.
 Focus will also be given to the culture of Spanish speaking countries.
-Spanish I 1 FALSE World Language Spanish for Native Speakers from the creations of the masters.
+Spanish I 1 FALSE World Language Spanish for Native Speakers I The Spanish Language is taught through the writings of the great masters of Hispano-American literature.
+The students read, analyze, and discuss poetry and short stories, grasping differences in style and form.
+Like linguistic apprentices, the students learn from the creations of the masters.
 They memorize and recite the cadence and words of the great poets and from these examples; they learn to produce their own creative works - at the feet of the masters, so to speak.
-Along the journey, the students learn to think and to gain an appreciation of the Spanish language, its heakers of Spanish, or knowledge; placement ermined by use of a rand/or teacher 1 FALSE
+Along the journey, the students learn to think and to gain an appreciation of the Spanish language, its sounds, its possibilities - and they learn to develop those possibilities for themselves.
+Students are required to be native speakers of Spanish, or have native-like knowledge; placement will be determined by use of a screener and/or teacher recommendation.
+8th graders who meet the eligibility criteria can take this for high school credit.
+1 FALSE